snowch/hsm-guide/book.md

 #####  Connecting with a Python Client

-See Appendix (TODO) for:
+See Appendix (TODO) to see instructions for:
-- instructions for installing python
+- installing python
-- instructions to running python code
+- running python code

 ```python
 import binascii